csys-fresher-batch-2019/sql-vignesh/README.md

 | s.no | bus_no  |bus_id     | pas_name | pas_age | pas_gender | pas-contact |
 |------|-------- | --------  |----------|---------|------------|-------------|
 | 1    | 11      |  1000     | vikki    | 24      | M          | 8989123456  |
-### Admin can join: outer join query for list of non booked buses
+### senario-Admin can access: outer join query for list of non booked buses
 ```sql
 select * from bus_list l left outer join passenger p on l.bus_no=p.bus_no;
 select * from bus_list l left outer join passenger p on l.bus_no=p.bus_no;